orchestrator-ai/orchestrator-ai.github.io/_posts/2020-03-29-Experiment-1.md

 ---
 layout: post
 title: [ Inference with In and Out of Domain Samples]
+author: Jasmine and Jim
 ---

-# Inference with In and Out of Domain Samples
+Replicating the paper's experiment with in and out of domain samples with the pretrained model and .wav samples we collected on our own

 ## Summary